MicrosoftDocs/Viva/Viva/insights/advanced/analyst/power-bi-connector.md

 #### Row-level data

-When you use **Row-level data**, Viva Insights loads raw query results into Power BI, and the Power BI Connector doesn't enforce privacy rules.
+When you use **Row-level data**, Viva Insights loads raw query results into Power BI, and the Power BI Connector doesn't enforce privacy rules, including the [Minimum group size](../setup-maint/privacy-settings.md#minimum-group-size).
 You’ll need to manually implement privacy rules when you build your report.
 For example, you can create a bar chart to visualize the average time people spend in meetings by organization, but you'll need to filter out organizations with fewer employees than the minimum group size.

 Consider using **Row-level data** when: